taustation-fan/taustation-fan.github.io/README.md

 | VIP + Well Fed + Hotel + Healthcare 3 | 17        | 11..12  | 2018-05-18 |

 (values without a measurement date have been assembled before 2018-03-17 and may be less reliable)

+There are also consumable food items available at NPC vendors that temporarily increase your total stat value (not your current percentage).
+Those are Genotype dependent, and Baseline characters benefit half from them.

 ### Medical Stims